 Weedless Wacky Hooks Are Best for Covering a Small Area

-A wacky rig works very well around any kind of isolated cover, like grass, laydowns, and brush piles.
+A wacky rig works very well around any kind of isolated covers, like grass, laydowns, and brush piles.
 When fishing in this kind of cover, you’ll need some protection so you don’t get caught.
 Even though no wacky presentation can be 100% weedless (because the hook is exposed), there are some great wacky hooks with weed guards that will make it much less likely that you’ll get caught in weeds.

 In this category, here are my suggestions, in no particular order: